legrcharles/EchoLibAndroid/README.md

 Record Json file
 ==================

-When setup mock lib with parameter recordEnable to **true** then every network calls in Json file to your internal app files folder :
+When setup echo lib with parameter recordEnable to **true** then every network calls in Json file to your internal app files folder :

 ![internal_app_files_folder](.repo/internal_app_files_folder.png)